mh-skjelvareid/massipipe/notes/orthorectification_implementation_plan.md

     - per-line along-track and across-track unit vectors
     - per-line position (UTM)
     - pixel angles (pitch vector / roll matrix)

+## Calculating pixel angles per-line
+Ideally we'd have a detailed camera model - this could possibly be made based on lab measurements.
+Lacking that, we'd have to use camera opening angle and number of pixels.
+- Assume unit distance from pixel array to focal point
+- Calculate location of edge pixels (tan(angle/2), -tan(angle/2))
+- Calculate location of all pixels between (x = linspace(x_min,x_max,n_pixels))
+- Calculate angle for each pixel(pixel_roll = atan(x))

 ## Resampling to regular grid